CSLearning4U/StudentCSP/_sources/CSPNameTurtles/names4turtles.rst

    :feedback_a: The turtles in some of the examples faced north because of the <code>setheading(90)</code> instruction.
 Which way does chad move first?
    :feedback_b: Which way does chad first move in the example above?
 North is at the top of the page.
    :feedback_c: Turtles start off facing east which is toward the right side of the page.
-   :feedback_d: Which way does chad first move in the example above?
+   :feedback_d: Which way does the turtle first move in the example above?
 North is at the top of the page.

    Which way does a turtle face when it is first created?